RidleyB/sen/content/_other/crash/ebb/dm/act2.md

 	* **Arcana DC 13:** *The circle is a psychic ward, designed to shield against invasive telepathic contact.
 Without a power source, it lies dormant.
 You figure with some supplies you could gather around the camp, you could recreate this ward elsewhere.*
 	* **Arcana DC 18:** *The ward shows evidence of strain.
 Whatever pressed against it was not gentle curiosity, but a persistent, probing pressure.
 The failure seems less like sabotage, more like overwhelming force.*

-## Skill Challenge: Sinkholes

-**Read Aloud:**<br>
-*The trail ahead leads across shallow pools of slick, black ooze.
-At first, the surface seems stable, but then—without warning—the ground ripples like disturbed water.
-With a wet collapse, one pool caves inward, exposing jagged crystal beneath.
-The air fills with a sharp tang of iron and ozone as the ooze hisses against the stone, releasing vapor like smoke from a smothered fire.
-More pools nearby begin to churn, threatening to give way.*

-**DC:** 14, standard for targeted skills, disadvantage for untargeted.<br>
-**Complexity:** 3/2 per character (successes/failures)
->Award advantage for creative skill uses. **Creative**, not a stretch.
-{: .notice--info}

-### Targeted Skills

-- **Survival / Nature:** Predict which ooze pools are unstable by observing subtle ripples, color shifts, or bubbling.

-- **Acrobatics**: Leap across narrow stable ridges of hardened ooze.

-- **Athletics**: Haul a teammate out when they sink or collapse part of a path into a safer slope.

-- **Perception**: Notice faint glimmers of crystal beneath the ooze, warning of a thin surface above caverns.

-- **Arcana / Religion**: Recognize that the ooze is “rejecting” areas where crystal is growing upward from the Crown’s expansion, causing the rapid shifts.

-### Complications (Failures)

-- A character slips into a sinkhole: restrained, sinking 10 ft. into a crystalline cavern below.
-Another must act quickly to save them (Athletics or Rope usage).
-- Shards of crystal spike upward as the caverns expand, dealing 2d6 piercing damage to anyone in range.
-- Lingering vapors from the ooze impose Disadvantage on the next check (burning eyes/throat).

-### Success Outcome

-- The party crosses safely, but with the eerie awareness that Plibt itself is restructuring beneath them.
-- They gain a narrative clue: crystalline growth is pushing upward into ooze pockets, forcing the world into violent flux.

-### Failure Outcome

-- One or more characters fall briefly into the crystalline caverns below, suffering damage and emerging coated in faint crystalline residue (first tick toward Unhappening).
-- The path forward is destabilized — forcing the party to detour, losing time before exposure sets in.

-*You look down at your arms, and see a super-fine coating of crystal dust clinging to your skin.
-You try to brush it off, but instead you feel is press into your skin, and disappear entirely.
-You feel them sink in, leaving faint lines of light that pulse once before fading.
-The echo lingers in your chest, like your heartbeat no longer belongs to you alone.*

 ## Camp Beta – Violence

 **Read Aloud:**